-- 1 tbsp soy sauce (or vegan fish sauce)
+- 1 tablespoon soy sauce or vegan fish sauce

 - Transfer the tofu to a bowl and cover with cold water.
 This step will help remove some of the oil and soften the tofu.
 Let it sit for about 5 minutes.
 Next, cut the tofu into matchsticks and set aside.

 - Bring a large pot of water to a boil and cook the vermicelli according to the package instructions.
 Drain and set aside.